2013 Moore tornado: Moore

 Further to the northeast, at least a dozen cars were piled up against the front entrance of the Moore Medical Center, which sustained EF4 damage.
 One car was lofted and thrown onto the roof.
 Many homes in neighborhoods near the medical center were completely destroyed, including a row of four well-built brick homes with anchor bolts that were swept away, with damage to those four homes rated EF5.
 An open field directly behind this row of homes was deeply scoured, with only bare soil and clumps of dirt remaining.
 A nearby manhole cover was removed, and multiple vehicles were mangled beyond recognition and caked in mud in this area as well.
 The nearby Warren Theater was spared a direct hit, but still sustained considerable damage to its exterior.
 A bowling alley in the area was leveled, and a 7-Eleven which was on the northern part of the damage path, was completely flattened with four people killed inside (including a three-month-old infant).
 The nearby Moore Cemetery was heavily damaged as well.

-The tornado briefly weakened and caused EF3 damage to some other businesses near Interstate 35, before crossing and mangling several vehicles in the process.
+The tornado briefly weakened and caused EF3 damage to some other businesses near I-35/US 77, before crossing the interstate and mangling several vehicles in the process.
 The tornado regained EF4 intensity on the other side of the Interstate as it tore through several neighborhoods and destroyed numerous additional homes (though the EF4 damage swath was narrower at this point).
 A large grassy field between two subdivisions in this area was scoured to bare soil, with wind-rowed structural debris and several mangled vehicles strewn to the east.
 One brick home on Hunters Glen Court sustained EF5 damage, with only the slab foundation and anchor bolts remaining.
-Very little structural debris or house contents was recovered from that residence, and the small amount of debris that remained was wind-rowed well away from the site.
+Very little structural debris or house contents was recovered from that residence, and the small number of debris that remained was wind-rowed well away from the site.
 Two vehicles were also lofted from the residence, one of which was thrown over 100 yd.